mail-drafts7/knowledgepack_docsify_setup/docs/faq.md

 A: Create a new `.md` file in the `/docs` folder and update `_sidebar.md` for navigation.\
 \
 **Q: Can we create/update content?**\
-A: Yes files will reflect here then we can update existing and create new files and then under site navigation has to give this file_name.md
+A: Yes files will reflect here then we can update existing and create new files and then under site navigation has to give this file_name.md\
+\
+**Q: Testing by Raju**